alberanid/arduino-rrd/README.md

 ===================

-That's a very simple Arduino library that can be used to periodically collectd analog or digital data and store them in an RRD pool, without interrupting the normal flow of your program.
+That's a very simple Arduino library that can be used to periodically collect analog or digital data and store them in an RRD pool, without interrupting the normal flow of your program.